 With people living longer, you might value a flexible approach.

-Use our Pension Drawdown Calculator to find out what income your pension could provide and how long your pension is likely to last.
+Use our Pension Drawdown Calculator to find out what income your pension could provide and how long your pension could potentially last.

 You can even get an estimate of how much of your pension might be left for your loved ones.